 Casey was born into a military family and grew up on military bases throughout his early life, giving him a unique perspective on the value of law enforcement in the United States.
 This led him to get involved with American Police Officers Alliance, as he feels the anti-police messaging in the country is as dangerous as it has ever been and is compelled to make a difference in a positive way.

 Casey is proud of the work American Police Officers Alliance because of the hands-on work it does as opposed to other organizations who have similar values and mission.
 American Police Officers Alliance was in attendance at National Police Week in Washington D.C., National Sheriffs Conference in New Orleans and International Association of Chiefs of Police in Orlando.

-- American Police Officers Alliance Attends National Sheriffs Association Conference in Washington D.C.
+- American Police Officers Alliance Attends Annual National Sheriffs’ Association Winter Legislative & Technology Conference in Washington, D.C.